Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Applications for exemptions must specify:

-• the monitoring period you're seeking an exemption for
+• the monitoring period to which the exemption will apply

-• the natural disaster or criminal activity that impacted your facility
+• the natural disaster or criminal activity that impacted the facility

-• how the event directly resulted in your excess emissions situation
+• how the event directly resulted in the excess emissions situation

-• the reasonable steps you took to mitigate the risks of excess emissions:
+• the reasonable steps you've taken to mitigate the risks of excess emissions:

 • before the event (like emergency shut-down procedures)